How We Help You See Clearly

 - Review of how decisions, roles, and expectations currently function

-- Identification of where friction is being generated — not just where it shows up
+- Identification of where friction is being generated — not just where it appears

 What you leave with

-- A clear articulation of what is limiting performance
+- A clearer articulation of what is limiting performance

 - Confidence about the smallest effective next step — if any

-No solutions are prescribed until this is clear.
+No solution is prescribed until this is clear.

 Where organisational friction usually sits

-Most friction lives in one (or more) of these places.
+Most friction lives in one or more of these domains.
 Diagnosis determines what comes first.

 Clarity

-Expectations, roles, and decision rights are assumed rather than explicit.
+Expectations, roles, priorities, and decision rights are assumed rather than explicit.
 Ownership blurs under pressure.

 Behaviour

-Leadership intent is clear, but behaviour becomes inconsistent when stakes rise.
+Intent is clear, but behaviour becomes inconsistent when stakes rise.
 Follow-through varies.
+Escalation becomes habitual.

 Structure

 The organisation has outgrown its operating model.
-Work collapses upward; decisions bottleneck; load rises.
+Work collapses upward, decisions bottleneck, and coordination load increases.

 Reveal